Three Traps That Can Derail Technology Scouting Efforts

 • An inability to secure business commitment because of unclear (or weak) alignment with market needs.

-These factors often present significant barriers for effective technology scouting programs.
+• These factors often present significant barriers to effective technology scouting programs.

 Avoiding Traps